1. Home

 • Like in our previous example, imagine you normally spent $200 a month on your electricity bill from your utility company, and your solar energy system offsets 80% of your needs.
 As a result, your electricity bill is now around $40 per month.

-• Add the $83 per month that you paid for your system to the $40 per month you pay your utility company, and you’re paying a combined total of around $123 per month for electricity.
+• Add the $83 per month that you paid for your system to the $40 per month you pay for electricity, and you’re paying a combined total of around $123 per month for electricity.

 • Remember, though, you paid for the system upfront, so that $83 isn't actually coming out of your pocket each month.
 You can think of it as getting a return on your investment of $160 each month, since you’ll be saving that much on your electricity bill.
 (You paid $83 per month that your system is functioning, but it saves you $160 per month in energy costs, so you’re saving around $77 per month!)